jmakofsk/JacobPortfolio/final-project-part-two.md

 ## Interview script & findings

-For this project, I was fortunate enough to get support from another Heinz College student.
+For this project, I was fortunate enough to get support from other Heinz College students who were kind enough to look at my data visualizations and give me feedback.

-The goal of my interview was to figure out how I could make my graph as simple as possible.
-Specifically, I was hoping to get to a place where the average person could look at my graph and understand it without any additional context.
+The goal of my interview was to figure out how I could make my graph as simple as possible (at this point, I had not yet thought of how my narrative would flow and only had visualizations to share).
+Because of this, I focused specifically on getting to a place where the average person could look at my graph and understand it without any additional context.

 Some of the questions I asked included:
 - What works?
         - Clear that you're comparing economic indicators to approval
         - Fairly easy to understand for the most part
         - Timeline is consistent across both charts + splitting gas and food helps a lot
+        - Lines overlap surprisingly well with dual axis
 - What doesn't work/what would you change?
-        - Like that it’s monthly, but wish it was less messy
+        - Like that it’s monthly, but I wish it was less messy
         - Hard to immediately understand what CPI means
         - Not clear what specifically I’m supposed to be looking for (correlation? trend? causation?)
         - Feels like I need a more specific takeaway